Wh04m1001/GamingServiceEoP/README.md

 # GamingServiceEoP
 Exploit for arbitrary folder move in GamingService component of Xbox.
+GamingService is not default service.
+If service is installed on system it allows low privilege users to escalate to system.

 During the process of changing directory the Gaming Services service will try to open C:\XboxGames\GameSave\Content\MicrosoftGame.Config file, if the file exists the gaming service will try to move whole C:\XboxGames\GameSave folder.
 It does that by calling MoveFileW API call while impersonating calling user.